Terriers

 If you are considering this breed, make sure you know everything there is to know about them first.

-Although it is one of the oldest dogs, the Scottish Terrier's history is somewhat complicated.
-Due to the high demand to hunt foxes, vermin, and otters, a few terrier breeds were developed in different regions of the Scottish Highlands.
+Although it is one of the oldest dogs, the Scottish Terrier’s history is somewhat complicated.
+Due to the high demand to hunt fox, vermin, and otters, a few terrier breeds were developed in different regions of the Scottish Highlands.

 The Old Scottish Terrier dog breed(now extinct), is the foundation for all terrier breeds.
 Later in the 17th Century, terriers were sent to France and are believed to be the basis of the modern Scottish Terrier we have today.

-By the 1800s, Highland Terriers, Skye Terriers, and Cairn Terriers were all considered Scotch Terriers.
+By the 1800s, Highland Terriers, Skye Terriers and Cairn Terriers were all considered Scotch Terriers.
 The Aberdeen Terrier was also a strain.
 This made it challenging to solidify which would be the breed standard and take the name of being the official Scottish Terrier.

 The first Scottish Terrier Club was established in 1882 before being introduced to the United States in 1883.
 They became popular in the States as President Franklin Roosevelt’s dog was a Scottish Terrier.
 President Dwight D. Eisenhower also had two Scottish Terriers.